Claire

 WhatsApp API pricing isn’t as scary as it looks.
 The basics:

-- BSPs add their own fees on top
+4. Some BSPs add their own markup on top of Meta’s fees

 The key is understanding what you’re actually paying for, and building on infrastructure that doesn’t tax you for capacity and features you don’t use.